natestrong/severance-game/README.md

 ## Implementation Todos

 ### Context and State Management
-- [ ] Enhance GameContext to store scary numbers
+- [x] Enhance GameContext to store scary numbers
 - [ ] Add state for tracking the five Group Boxes and their completion percentages
-- [ ] Create functions for calculating neighbors of a cell
+- [x] Create functions for calculating neighbors of a cell
-- [ ] Implement chain detection algorithm to verify connected scary numbers
+- [x] Implement chain detection algorithm to verify connected scary numbers
 - [ ] Add game completion calculation based on Group Box percentages

 ### UI Components
 - [ ] Create Group Boxes component for the bottom of the page
-- [ ] Add click handlers to GameBoard for scary number selection
+- [x] Add click handlers to GameBoard for scary number selection
-- [ ] Implement visual feedback for selected scary numbers
+- [x] Implement visual feedback for selected scary numbers
 - [ ] Add progress tracking UI for overall completion
 - [ ] Create visual effects for completed groups

 ### Game Logic
-- [ ] Generate scary numbers (1% of total grid) with distinct jitter
+- [x] Generate scary numbers (1% of total grid) with distinct jitter
-- [ ] Implement function to reveal neighboring scary numbers (1-20) when one is clicked
+- [x] Implement function to reveal neighboring scary numbers (1-20) when one is clicked
-- [ ] Create validation for unbroken chains of scary numbers
+- [x] Create validation for unbroken chains of scary numbers
 - [ ] Implement group completion detection when all connected scary numbers are selected
-- [ ] Develop random assignment of completed groups to available Group Boxes
+- [x] Develop random assignment of completed groups to available Group Boxes

 ### Performance and Optimization
-- [ ] Optimize grid rendering for large number of cells
+- [x] Optimize grid rendering for large number of cells
-- [ ] Implement efficient neighbor calculation
+- [x] Implement efficient neighbor calculation
-- [ ] Add proper event handling to prevent excessive re-renders
+- [x] Add proper event handling to prevent excessive re-renders

+## Animation System Details

+The letter animation system works in two layers:

+1. **Base Movement**:
+   - Each letter has a slow, organic movement using complex wave functions
+   - The movement parameters vary based on the letter's position and seed
+   - Parameters include magnitude (how far it moves), speed, and directionality

+2. **Jitter Effect**:
+   - Applied to scary letters and revealed neighbors
+   - Fast, high-frequency movement superimposed on the base animation
+   - Creates a distinctly "scary" appearance that's easily identifiable

+When a letter is selected:
+1. All animations are stopped
+2. The letter scales up with a bounce effect
+3. A glow effect is applied
+4. The position is fixed

+This dual-layered animation system creates an immersive and responsive game experience while maintaining performance even with large grids.